How to Use Different Environment Config with Node.js

 Tips

-When you want to setup the value to empty, you can set the value like this, in this way.
+When you want to set the value to empty, you can set it like this:

 IP=''